 If you’re finding it hard to verify your ID for Universal Credit, you can call the Universal Credit helpline on 0800 328 5644.

 If you have trouble calling the helpline, you can still update your Universal Credit journal online and note you’re having difficulty getting through to book your ID appointment - a member of the Universal Credit team should contact you by phone to verify your ID.

 If you are not already on UC, but your circumstances have changed due to coronavirus, you can apply for UC online.
 Our Tenancy Sustainment team are on hand to help you with the process if you need it.

 If you are currently in employment and you and your employer both agree, your employer may be able to keep you on the payroll when they’re unable to operate or have no work for you because of coronavirus.

-Your employer could pay 80% of your wages through the Coronavirus Job Retention Scheme, up to a monthly cap of £2,500.
+Your employer could pay a percentage of your wages through the Coronavirus Job Retention Scheme.

 You could be asked to return to work under reduced hours or on a part-term basis, even if you normally work full-time.